MintedWithLovelace/MintedWithLovelace/dapp/How-To-Use-Minted.md

-# Guide to Minting on Cardano Using MintedWithLovelace dApp Minted
+# Guide to Minting on Cardano Using MintedWithLovelace dApp Minted9
 To learn more about our little community project, get help, etc, visit us on [Discord](https://discord.gg/2xEVRTSAeQ)

 ## Introduction to Minting on the Cardano Blockchain